smxi/dws/README.txt

 --------------------------------------------------------------------
 -U update:

-This updates dws using github sources.
+This updates dws using codeberg sources.

 ====================================================================
 OUTPUT FORMAT: